babylonchain/babylonchain.github.io/docs/user-guides/btc-staking-testnet/deployment-overview.md

 by the Babylon team.

 CometBFT validators and Finality providers are independent entities - you can be any of the 2.
-For a more complete understanding of the BTC Staking protocol, we strongly encourage experimenting with both and executing self-delegations.
+To fully participate in the testnet, we strongly encourage experimenting with both and executing self-delegations.